Tim-B/grunt-aws-lambda/README.md

 Type: `String`
 Default value: `null`

 Sets the handler for your lambda function.
 If left null, the current setting will remain unchanged.

+##### options.enableVersioning
+Type: `boolean`
+Default value: `false`

+When enabled each deployment creates a new version.

+##### options.alias
+Type: `String`
+Default value: `null`

+If not null then sets an alias for the deployed function.
+If versioning enabled then points to the created version, otherwise points to `$LATEST`.

 #### Usage Examples